Kanoon

-The movie features an innovative Indo-Western ballet performance with instrumental music by Salil Choudhury.
+The movie features an innovative Indo-Western ballet performance with instrumental music by great music director Salil Chowdhury.

+The movie has thematic similarities with the 1957 American film Witness for the Prosecution, itself based on the play of the same title by Agatha Christie.
+More controversially, it has been noted that it wasn't submitted to the Oscars as India's official nomination considering that "the judges were afraid [Kanoon] would have been taken for an imitation of Witness for the Prosecution."

 Plot synopsis

 Kalidas (Jeevan) is presented before court for the murder of Ganpat.
 He pleads guilty, but claims that the court can do him no harm, as he has already served a sentence for the murder of the same man.
 An emotionally overcharged Kalidas asks judge Badri Prasad (Ashok Kumar) what gives law the right to deprive an innocent man of something it cannot return him, before collapsing and dying.

 The shocking incident makes its way to the press and becomes a matter of hot debate in the city.
 Two judges, Mr. Jha and Mr. Savalkar (Iftekhar in a guest appearance), discuss the case.
 Badri Prasad, who is well known for never having awarded a death sentence, has a friendly argument with Jha, which leads to a wager that it is possible for someone to get away scot-free with murder.

-In the meanwhile, romance is blossoming between Badri Prasad's daughter Meena (Nanda) and advocate Kailash Khanna (Rajendra Kumar), one of the rising stars in the legal fraternity, and Badri Prasad's protégé.
-The young couple's visit to ballet is rather unremarkable, except for the surreptitious appearance of Ashok Kumar, who is seen by the viewer romancing an unknown lady (Shashikala) in a private box.
+In the meantime, romance is blossoming between Badri Prasad's daughter Meena (Nanda) and advocate Kailash Khanna (Rajendra Kumar), one of the rising stars in the legal fraternity, and Badri Prasad's protégé.
+The young couple's visit to the ballet is rather unremarkable, except for the surreptitious appearance of Ashok Kumar, who is seen by the viewer romancing an unknown lady (Shashikala) in a private box.
 Incidentally, the murdered man Ganpat is her husband.
 She married a rich man during her first husband's (Ganpat) lifetime and inherited his property.
 This was an illegal marriage, and Dhaniram was blackmailing her, as he was privy to this information.